kacky24/papers/README.md

 # articles

 Short summaries of articles I have read.<br>
-The are listed in 'issues'.
+They are listed in 'issues'.